-- · Rotary clubs should produce many "worthy and true Rotarians". - The more "worthy and true Rotarians" there are, the better the world will be because of their activities (service).
+- Fundamental Rotary: Rotary clubs should grow many "worthy and true Rotarians". - Applied Rotary: The more "worthy and true Rotarians" there are, the better the world will be because of their activities (service).

 In addition to 3) and 4) above, however, there are two other duties to be performed by club members: "duties of a Rotarian as a club member" and "duties of a Rotarian as a business owner".
 These are discussed together in Chapter 3, "Rotarian's Duties". (→ p37-42)